Updated on November 27, 2024

 How is a Cavity on a Baby Tooth Treated?

 Multiple cavities in baby teeth can lead to severe pain, hospitalizations, or emergency room visits.
-Treating multiple cavities is also more expensive and invasive and may warrant general anesthesia or sedation.
+Treating multiple cavities is more invasive and may require general anesthesia or sedation.
+It’s also expensive.

 Your dentist will determine the best treatment based on your child’s age, symptoms, and overall health.
 In most cases, cavity treatment involves removing tooth decay and replacing it with a dental filling.